theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ### Services

-Define the ports of your services.
+Define the ports for service consumption here.

 #### HTTP port
-This port is used for your services if *Transport Layer Security (TLS)* is disabled.
+This port is used for service consumption if *Transport Layer Security (TLS)* is disabled.
+Default port is **8075**.
 The maximum port number is 65535.

 #### HTTPS port
-This port is used for your services if *Transport Layer Security (TLS)* is enabled.
+This port is used for service consumption if *Transport Layer Security (TLS)* is enabled.
+Default port is **8175**.
 The maximum port number is 65535.

 ### Designer

-Define the ports of the yunIO web UI.
+Define the ports of the yunIO Designer.

 #### HTTP port
-This port is used to access the web UI if *Transport Layer Security (TLS)* is disabled.
+This port is used to access the yunIO Designer if *Transport Layer Security (TLS)* is disabled.
+Default port is **8077**.
 The maximum port number is 65535.

 #### HTTPS port
-This port is used to access the web UI if *Transport Layer Security (TLS)* is enabled.
+This port is used to access the yunIO Designer if *Transport Layer Security (TLS)* is enabled.
+Default port is **8177**.
 The maximum port number is 65535.

 ### WebSockets

-Define the ports for the communication between the Designer and the yunIO server.
+Define the ports for the communication between the yunIO Designer and the yunIO server.

 #### HTTP port
-This port is used for the communication between the Designer and the yunIO server if *Transport Layer Security (TLS)* is disabled.
+This port is used for the communication between the yunIO Designer and the yunIO server if *Transport Layer Security (TLS)* is disabled.
+Default port is **8078**.
 The maximum port number is 65535.

 #### HTTPS port
-This port is used for the communication between the Designer and the yunIO server if *Transport Layer Security (TLS)* is enabled.
-The maximum port number is 65535.
+This port is used for the communication between the yunIO Designer and the yunIO server if *Transport Layer Security (TLS)* is enabled.
+Default port is **8178**.The maximum port number is 65535.